mgmgst/labratory_mouse_home/README.md

 6. run this comand in MYSQL database : `DROP TABLE IF EXISTS relaystatus;`

 7. db configs are in config.py.
-Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE relaystatus (light VARCHAR(30),fanin VARCHAR(30) , fanout VARCHAR(30) , timestamp  TIMESTAMP);`
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE relaystatus (light VARCHAR(30),fans VARCHAR(30) ,timestamp  TIMESTAMP);`

 8. run this comand in MYSQL database : `DROP TABLE IF EXISTS pirstatus;`

 9. db configs are in config.py.
 Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE pirstatus (motion VARCHAR(30), timestamp  TIMESTAMP);`

+8. run this comand in MYSQL database : `DROP TABLE IF EXISTS irstatus;`

+9. db configs are in config.py.
+Create the db and grant all access to the specified user with specified password, but you also need to add this table to the database manually: `CREATE TABLE irstatus (switch VARCHAR(30), timestamp  TIMESTAMP);`

 10. run this comand in MYSQL database : `DROP TABLE IF EXISTS dhtstatus;`